Elderly dog dies in Hong Kong after release from precautionary coronavirus quarantine

-HONG KONG, March 18 (Reuters) - A 17-year-old dog in Hong Kong, which had been cleared of the coronavirus after initial suspicions of infection were proven unfounded, has died two days after it was released from quarantine, authorities said on Wednesday.
+HONG KONG (Reuters) - A 17-year-old dog in Hong Kong, which had been cleared of the coronavirus after initial suspicions of infection were proven unfounded, has died two days after it was released from quarantine, authorities said on Wednesday.

 Vets in the Asian financial hub say the dog's death could have been because of the stress and anxiety of being in quarantine and away from its family.